aaguiar96/VC4CL-Install/README.md

-# VC4CL setup in Raspbian
+# VC4CL setup in Raspbian using Raspberry Pi 3

 ## Dependencies
 ```